Sunday, September 12, 2021

 Nemedia: Medieval, knightly warfare.
 He has it as proto-Ireland, I think Germany.
 Cults: Mitras, Ibis

 Aquilonia: Central European Medieval, knightly warfare.
-Has provinces Potain with Knights that feels a bit like northern Italy, Gunderland with Piketiers and the Bossonian Marches with Archers that feel a bit like Swizerland and Poland.
+Has provinces Potain, with Knights that feels a bit like northern Italy, Gunderland with Piketiers and the Bossonian Marches with Archers that feel a bit like Swizerland and Poland.
 Could be Aquitaine/Aragon in sourthern France/Northern Spain, but lacks sea access.
 Cult: Mitras.
 Capital Tarantina.

 Mediterranean (he has the issue that this sea is missing, instead he has the Vilayet)